-HUM-35 - Philosophy of Religion
+HUM-35 - Philosophy of Religion 3 units

 (Same as PHI-35)

+UC, CSU

+Prerequisite: None.

-Advisory: PHI-10 or 10H or 11 and REA-83 and qualification for
+Advisory: PHI-10 or 10H or 11 and REA-83 and qualification ation for

 ENG-1A.

+An introduction to the examination of religious claims from a

-An introduction to the examination of religious claims from a philosophical perspective.
+An introduction to the examination of rengious claims from a philosophical perspective.
 Emphasis will be placed upon examining the rational justification for various traditional faith claims, and upon examining the relationship between rationality and faith.
 The course presumes a basic knowledge of philosophical argumentation.
 54 hours lecture.